FiiConnect21/DNS-Server/README.md

 ===
 This DNS server is modified from RiiConnect24 DNS Server / Sudomemo DNS ALL RIGHTS TO SUDOMEMO DNS
-This DNS Server will run locally on your computer and allow your Wii to connect to RiiConnect24 servers even if your ISP blocks connections to our DNS Server.
-When you use the DNS on your Wii or with this app, it also enhances the use of services such as Wiimmfi.
-This tool can also be used as a DNS server for Nintendo DS games.
+This DNS Server will run locally on your computer and allow your Wii to connect to FiiConnect21 str2hax installer (needed for installation).

 ## Setup